weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 If you are migrating a project from the Weaviate TypeScript client v2 to the v3 client, see the [migration page](/developers.weaviate.client-libraries/typescript/v2_v3_migration) for additional details.

-## Client Setup
+## Client configuration

-This section details how to set up the v3 TypeScript client.
+This section details how install and configure the v3 TypeScript client.

-### Install
+### Install the package

 Use [npm](https://www.npmjs.com/) to install the TypeScript client library package: